Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Oh *sure* I did," Allison snarked, "Talk to you for five minutes and your natural *player* just oozes out all over the place."

 "Oozes.
 Thanks, I’ll remember that."
 Kevin snorted.
 "Point is...
 Tremblay’s a *good* man.
 Not a half-decent man, not a *merely* good man, he’s a ***good*** man.
 Kinda guy who gives you real faith in humanity.
-Now, his job is to look out for the safety and security of Earth, Cimbrean, all the human colonies…"
+Now, his job is to look out for the safety and security of Earth, Cimbrean, all the human colonies..."

 "Why’s he gonna care, then?"
 Julian asked.
 "Resources sent over to help out the People aren’t going to be defending humanity, are they?"

-"Mm…" Kevin wobbled his head.
+"Mm..."
+Kevin wobbled his head.
 "They’ll sure as shit be defending *our humanity,* but you might be right.
 Except it’s probably not a bad investment anyway.
 Those guys could be *valuable* down the road, y’know?
-Then there’s all the Hierarchy tech on that planet just waiting for Bear Bartlett to rip into it, and… shit, maybe we could put a base out there?
+Then there’s all the Hierarchy tech on that planet just waiting for Bear Bartlett to rip into it, and... shit, maybe we could put a base out there?
 Hell, even a whole colony?
 So it’s not like there’s *zero* strategic value there."

 "Isn’t there *anybody* out there who’ll do it just because it’s the right thing to do?"
 Xiù asked.